Ethnikos Piraeus: Early years

 Ethnikos was founded in 1923 under the name Keravnos.
 One year later the club was renamed to Young Boys Titan.
 On 23 December 1924, Young Boys Titan merged with the club Peiraikos Podosfairikos Omilos and renamed to Ethnikos.
 During the early years Ethnikos enjoyed successes by the teams of football, waterpolo and swimming.
 Ethnikos swimming team won two Panhellenic championships in 1926 and 1927.
 Ethnikos water polo team won the first championship organised by SEGAS in 1926 and another one in 1931.
 Ethnikos football team won the second football cup of the Greek football in 1933.
-The football team also was the runner-up in the first Greek Panhellenic Championship, in 1928.
+The football team also was the runner-up in the first Panhellenic Championship, in 1928.
 Ethnikos claimed the championship two more times.
 The first time was in 1929, when it won the championship of Piraeus and qualified for the Panhellenic championship but this wasn't held.
 The second time was in 1935, when Ethnikos was the winner of championship of South Greece and qualified for the final of Panhellenic Championship, but eventually the final wasn't held.